Rushabh1208/College-Issue-Reporting/API_DOCUMENTATION.md

 ### Issue creation flow
 1. Student provides issue details and optionally uploads an image.
 2. Frontend sends multipart/form-data to `POST /issues/report`.
-3. Server validates required fields and image constraints.
+3. Server validates required fields, MIME type, image signature, and image size.
-4. Server stores the issue and saves the image locally.
+4. Server stores the issue in MySQL and uploads the image to AWS S3 using a generated object key.
+5. The issue row is updated with image metadata.
-5. Admin issue caches are invalidated.
+6. Admin issue caches are invalidated.
-6. The student receives issue id and image URL.
+7. The student receives the issue payload and a presigned image URL.

 ### Issue resolution flow
 1. Staff or Admin requests `PUT /staff/issues/{id}/status`.